zetec30/Contextual-Research/MRes Notes.md

 > Timid and self-conscious individuals who are excessively concerned about their social standing are more likely to suffer psychologically from limb loss than are self-assured individuals[26].

 > Unexpected reactions may arise from secondary gain.
 If disability results in improved financial or social status, psychological adjustment may be made easier, especially if those gains are not directly challenged[19].(Emotional_and_Psychological_Reactions_to_Amputation [Accessed 24 Oct.
 2021]).

+Fundamentals of Amputation Care and Prosthetics

+MODERN PROSTHETIC TECHNOLOGY

+> Technological explosion has accompanied the remarkable advances in the philosophical care of those with amputations.
+Rudimentary suspension systems have given way to innovative suction based, individually constructed socket systems.
+These systems allow for decreased pain, preservation of limb integrity, and functionality.
+Computer technology has been applied to the fitting of socket systems as well as to the successful replacement of missing joints.
+Computer assisted knees have now become common technology, which allows for better control, improved energy expenditure, and return to activities prohibited by mechanical technology.
+The quest for a functional limb has transformed to the quest for fully functioning bionic limbs.